Oregon food handler card and insurance requirements

 Linkedin

-The Oregon Health Authority requires all food handlers in the state to obtain an Oregon food handler card from an approved provider within 30 days of hire.1
+The Oregon Health Authority requires all food handlers in the state to obtain an Oregon food handler card from an approved provider within 30 days of hire.

-Find out more about Oregon food handler certification in this guide, including the following:
+Find out more about Oregon food handlers certification, including:

 Certified Food Managers are exempt from the state’s food handler license requirements.
-These employees undergo a different training program and supervise food handlers to ensure safe practices.
+These employees undergo a different training program and supervise food handlers, ensuring everything meets safety standards.

-There are some other exemptions to the Oregon food handler certification requirements, such as:
+There are specific situations that can modify the Oregon food handler certification requirements:

 • At a temporary restaurant, only one certified food handler is required.
 However, they must be on the premises at all times.